Professor, Visual Culture Program Director

 [email protected]

-Rebecca J. DeRoo is Associate Professor and Visual Culture Program Director in the School of Communication at the Rochester Institute of Technology.
-Her research and teaching focus on contemporary art and visual culture, cinema, photography, exhibition studies, and gender studies.
-She is currently researching the art and activism of Mary Kelly in her third monograph (in progress) with the support of an Advance RIT Grant, RIT Seed Funding, and an American Philosophical Society Franklin Research Grant.
+Rebecca J. DeRoo is Professor and Director of the Visual Culture Program in the School of Communication at the Rochester Institute of Technology.
+Her research and teaching focus on contemporary art and visual culture, cinema, photography, and museum studies.
+Since earning her Ph.D., she has published 2 books and 13 articles; coedited a thematic journal issue; received 35 grants and awards; curated or co-curated 6 exhibitions; presented 36 peer-reviewed conference papers and 16 invited lectures; delivered 20 museum or community presentations; and served on 42 graduate and undergraduate thesis and exam committees.
+Dr. DeRoo is currently researching the art and cinema of Mary Kelly in her third monograph (in progress) with the support of RIT grants and two American Philosophical Society Franklin Research Fellowships.

 Dr. DeRoo’s second book examines the work of multimedia artist Agnès Varda: Agnès Varda between Film, Photography, and Art (University of California Press, 2018; finalist for the Kraszna-Krausz Foundation Best Book Award in the field of Moving Image).
 Book research was supported by fellowships from the American Association of University Women, the National Endowment for the Humanities, the American Philosophical Society, and the Paul A. and Francena L. Miller Fellowship.

-Her recent essays appear in the anthologies: Plaisirs de Femmes and On Women’s Films.
+Her recent essays appear in the anthologies Plaisirs de Femmes and On Women’s Films, and in the catalogue Viva Varda! that was published for the retrospective exhibition at the Cinémathèque Française.
 In 2021, Professor DeRoo coedited with Professor Homay King a thematic issue of Camera Obscura, Future Varda.
 In the wake of director Agnès Varda’s death in 2019, this issue brings together scholars across fields and generations to examine Varda’s legacy for the future.

 Professor DeRoo’s first book, The Museum Establishment and Contemporary Art (Cambridge: 2006, translated, reprinted 2014), explains how the protests and social movements of 1968 France triggered a radical reconsideration of artistic practice that has shaped both art and museums up to the present.
 Her book was awarded the 2007 Laurence Wylie Prize for best book in the field of French Cultural Studies.
 She has contributed to publications including The Oxford Art Journal, Parallax, Studies in French Cinema, Afterimage, and Modern and Contemporary France.